SatoshiPortal/lnurl_cypherapp/README.md

 2. If Service deleted the LNURL, withdraw will fail
 3. If there's a fallback Bitcoin address on the LNURL, when expired, LNURL app will send amount on-chain
 4. If batching is activated on fallback, the fallback will be sent to the Batcher
+5. Because LN payments can be "stuck" and may eventually be successful, we reject subsequent withdraw requests that is using different bolt11 than the first request.

 ## LNURL-withdraw API endpoints